The Bankrate promise

 Providing falsified information as proof of insurance could lead to an immediate license suspension and potentially worse consequences.
 Driving without auto insurance is often considered a misdemeanor, but lying to the state about proof of insurance may be punishable as fraud.

-The average cost of auto insurance in Oregon is $1,346 annually for full coverage and $610 annually for minimum coverage.
-For comparison, the U.S.’s average cost is $1,674 annually for full coverage and $565 annually for minimum coverage.
-Oregon has cheaper than average rates for full coverage and slightly higher than average rates for minimum coverage.
+The average cost of auto insurance in Oregon is $1,415 annually for full coverage and $616 annually for minimum coverage.
+In comparison, the average cost in the U.S. is $2,014 annually for full coverage and $622 annually for minimum coverage.

-While the state minimum is all that is required by law, most people choose to purchase more coverage.
-Knowing how much auto insurance you need may be tricky.
-All insurance policies have coverage limits up to which you can receive a claim payout.
+While the state minimum is all that is required by law, many people choose to purchase more coverage.
+But knowing how much auto insurance you need may be tricky.
+All insurance policies have coverage limits, or an amount up to which you can receive a claim payout.
 For those concerned that the costs of an accident could exceed their insurance limits, extra coverage may be beneficial.
 Experts recommend seeking advice from an insurance agent to make sure you’re adequately covered.